chrisant996/clink/docs/clink.md

 - `%APPDATA%`
 - `%HOME%`

-Configuration in files loaded earlier can be overridden by files loaded later.

 Other software that also uses Readline will also look for the `.inputrc` file (and possibly the `_inputrc` file too).
 To set macros and keybindings intended only for Clink one can use the Readline init file conditional construct like this; `$if clink [...] $endif`.

-You can use `clink info` to find the directories and configuration files for the current Clink session.
+You can use `clink info` to find the directories and configuration file for the current Clink session.

 > **Compatibility Notes:**
 > - The `clink_inputrc_base` file from v0.4.8 is no longer used.
 > - For backward compatibility, `clink_inputrc` is also loaded from the above locations, but it has been deprecated and may be removed in the future.
+> - Clink v1.0.0a0 through Clink v1.2.27 accidentally loaded up to one Readline init file from each of the searched directories.
+That was incorrect behavior for loading Readline init files and has been fixed.
+If similar behavior is still desired, consider using the `$include` directive in the Readline init file, to load additional files.

 ### Basic Format